FuadAlawi/Resilient-SADAD-System/docs/EMAM-Resilient-SADAD.md

 - Kubernetes-orchestrated services with horizontal auto-scaling
 - Prometheus-based observability with SLO-driven alerting

-This design is grounded in Islamic principles of الأمانة (Amanah - stewardship), العدل (Adl - fairness), and لا ضرر ولا ضرار (No harm).
+This design is grounded in Islamic principles of Amanah - stewardship), Adl - fairness), and No harm).

 ---